Pacific Lutheran University School of Nursing

 The Pacific Lutheran University School of Nursing has a distinguished history of educating students for leadership and lives of service.
 We view nursing as a caregiving process rooted in scientific knowledge, humanistic theory and health care technology.

-Starting with our Bachelor of Science in Nursing (BSN) degree in 1951, we have established a strong reputation for excellence in health care circles across the Pacific Northwest.
+Starting in 1951 with our Bachelor of Science in Nursing (BSN), we have established a strong reputation for excellence in health care circles across the Pacific Northwest.
 Today, our education offerings include a BSN-to-MSN program, an Entry-Level MSN program, a Doctor of Nursing Practice program and a 16-month Accelerated BSN program.

 Like our traditional BSN, the Accelerated BSN prepares students to enter the profession as skilled generalists and provides a foundation for graduate study.